FRESH IDEAS TO BRING STYLE TO YOUR HOMESign Up

 London-based interior designer, Enass Mahmoud, has created a sophisticated concept apartment in Victoria.

 The client’s brief was to create a boutique hotel vibe and Studio Enass has certainly delivered.
-The much-loved studio is known for its unique, eclectic designs that push the boundaries of modern interior design.
+The much-loved studio is known for its unique, eclectic designs that push the boundaries of modern design.

 The entire apartment brims with sophistication and elegance yet remains cosy and inviting.
 The dark blue colour scheme flows seamlessly through each room, resulting in a space that feels beautiful yet suitably masculine.